11 Jun Top 10 Home Home Inspection Myths

 Just because it’s new doesn’t mean that it’s perfect.
 Construction flaws do happen and can lead to all kinds of nightmares in the future.
 Since the house hasn’t been lived in and nothing has been used (ie. no showers taken and no everyday living), clear signs of leakage have not had the opportunity to come to light, yet.
 New construction should always be expected even if there is a warranty involved.

 This is a special one.
 Who’s say that the flippers took every precaution safety wise?
-Who’s to say that the flippers haven’t covered up some shady renos under the carpet, even if that new carpet is very trendy looking?
+Who’s to say that the flippers haven’t hidden some shady renos under the carpet, even if that new carpet is very trendy looking?